 In addition to receiving support from the University of Jamestown Student Senate, the NSA was awarded $2,000 for the project from the Montana Dakota Utilities Resources Foundation.
 Funds will be used to purchase AED trainers for the group’s teaching bins, to train more UJ nursing students to teach the class, and to develop promotional materials.

 The class is offered free of charge, and a group size of about 15 people is ideal.
-For more information or to schedule the class, contact adviser Teree Rittenbach at 320-3854 or email@example.com or Katie Stumpf at firstname.lastname@example.org.
+For more information or to schedule the class, contact adviser Teree Rittenbach at 320-3854 or firstname.lastname@example.org or Abigail Wenzel at AWenzel@uj.edu.